![]() |

 |

-healthseptember'08 It can be argued that to have good health is far more important than being rich, being a sport or film superstar, having a happily married life or having an interesting, exciting and well paid job.
-Health determines what you can achieve in life, where you can go, your state of mind in most cases and your ability to make your own decisions.
-Good health then is vital if people are to make the most of their lives.
-The health of people in N America and Europe improved immensely around 100 years ago with piped water coming on tap, improved sanitation and better nutritional levels.
-Complementing these advances was the increase in the number of doctors/ nurses being trained, more advanced operations being performed and new discoveries in medicines all of which helped push life expectancies ever higher.
-The gradual introduction of health insurance and/or free national health services ensured that health care was available to everyone from the cradle to the grave 24/7.
-And today in the North, it seems, scientists continue to conquer new frontiers in medicine allowing surgeons to perform more intricate operations and doctors to prescribe new and better drugs for patients.
-Caring nurses then look after patients until they are ready to go home or move into a residential care centre.
+healthCORONAVIRUS ALERT - CASES IN AFRICA - this disease came late to Africa and as of 24 January there have been 3,418,518 cases, 3.5% of worldwide cases reported across all 54 countries.
+There has been 84,537 deaths on the continent, 4% of all deaths.
+[This death rate compares with India 1.9%, Brazil 3.2%, US 3.2%, Germany 4.2%, China 6.6%, Belgium 12.7%, UK 13%, France 14.8%] However, only deaths in hospitals from coronavirus are being recorded throughout Africa.
+The most confirmed cases are in South Africa 1,420,000; Morocco 470,000; Tunisia 200,000; Egypt 170,000; Ethiopia 135,000; Nigeria 130,000; Libya 120,000; Algeria 110,000; Kenya 100,000; Ghana 65,000.
+At the start of lockdown the UN Economic Commission for Africa warned that it was likely the pandemic could kill at least 300,000 people in Africa and push 30,000,000 into poverty.
+However, against this prediction is the fact that Africa has a much younger population and people there generally have a build-up of malaria resistance which together ought to contain the number of cases and fatalities.
+With 17% of the global population Africa has only recorded 5% of total cases so far.
+It can be argued that to have good health is far more important than being rich, being acclaimed as a sport or film superstar, enjoying a happy family life or having an interesting, exciting and well paid job.
+Health determines what you can achieve in life, where you can go, your state of mind and your ability to make your own decisions.
+Good health is vital if people are to make the most of their lives.
+Across the globe not all people have good health so the aim of every government then should be to provide medical services, free of charge, paid for by general taxation, to everyone from the cradle to the crematorium.
+The health of people in North America and Europe advanced immeasurably around 120 years ago with piped water coming on tap, improved sanitation and better nutritional levels.
+Complementing these advances were the increase in the number of doctors/nurses being trained, more advanced operations being performed and new discoveries in medicines, all of which helped push life expectancies ever higher.
+Then the gradual introduction of health insurance and/or free national health services ensured that health care was available to everyone from the cradle to the grave 24/7.
+And today, in the rich countries of the North, it seems, scientists continue to conquer new frontiers in medicine allowing surgeons to perform more intricate operations and doctors to prescribe new and better drugs for patients.
+Then caring nurses look after patients until they are ready to go home or move in with family or into a residential care centre.
+Today, in rich countries, 10% of the workforce can be found in health and social care.

 It is in